 And they will help Ferrari to renew its achievements.

 'We set off for a new season as if the past did not exist, as if everything had to be put back into play.
 This is what Agnelli would say today if he were here.
 We have won nothing, we repeat ourselves, we start from scratch.
 We are not yet satiated.
 So determination, humility and commitment.
 Ferrari's secret is always to invest in technology, to look forward and never backwards.
 In Formula 1, losing five days of work is like standing still for a year.
 You live by hundredths of a second.
-We have the challenge in our DNA, we try to transfer innovations from the track to the road, on Ferrari and Maserati production models, and we have in racing the courage to take risks.
+We have the challenge in our DNA, we try to transfer innovations from the track to the road, on Ferrari and Maserati production models, and in racing we have the courage to take risks.
 This is also the beauty of motorsport".

 Then the president adds:

 "We have very tough battles ahead of us, we know that the adversaries will grow, that it will be impossible to repeat the extraordinary results of 2002, we have our feet on the ground, but we will give it our all.
-We agree with the technical and sporting changes wanted in Formula 1, in trying to reinvigorate the regulations and the spectacle, provided that this is done taking into account the general interests, of all the teams, and above all the need for it to remain the most advanced expression of motor sport and technology".
+We agree with the technical and sporting changes wanted in Formula 1, in trying to reinvigorate the regulations and the spectacle, provided that this is done taking into account the general interests of all the teams, and above all the need for it to remain the most advanced expression of motorsport and technology".

 Finding a fault with Ferrari is more difficult than seeing a Minardi in pole position.
 The name, the line, the technical content, the victories, the image, the cheering, the passion: it is all at the highest level.
 The F2003-GA is a tribute to Giovanni Agnelli, as well as the evolution of a single-seater that other teams have tried to imitate.
-Naming the car after the Avvocato means, not so implicitly, being sure of having done a great job.
+Naming the car after the Lawyer means, not so implicitly, being sure of having done a great job.
 In the midst of dutiful, superstitious caution, designer Rory Byrne lets slip that the car came out even better than expected.
-And World Champion Michael Schumacher, always cautious in his assessment of opponents, makes it clear:
+And World Champion Michael Schumacher, always cautious in his assessment of the opponents, makes it clear:

 "I fear McLaren more than Williams".

-That is to say, he is more worried about a team intent on debuting with last year's car, which was netting almost a second a lap, than one that has already put a 900-horsepower beast on the track.
+That is to say, he is more worried about a team intent on debuting with last year's car, which was almost a second a lap, than one that has already put a 900-horsepower beast on the track.
 The Williams-Bmw is an unknown: in the Spanish tests it displayed embarrassing speed limits.
-It also happens to the best, during the early stages of development, but it is difficult to transform a single-seater in a month, the time until the championship debut.
+It also happens to the best teams, during the early stages of development, but it is difficult to transform a single-seater in a month, when the championship debuts.
 When you have to catch up with your rivals, you have to make radical choices, which do not always pay off.
 On the contrary, Ferrari's engineers have started from a model that has pulverised every record and have improved its strong points: the aerodynamics of the sides and rear, accompanied by the miniaturisation of the gearbox and the slimming treatment of the engine.
-The tyre challenge will continue, but the same considerations apply: at the end of 2002, Bridgestone were ahead of Michelin.
+The tyre challenge will continue, but the same considerations apply: at the end of 2002, the Bridgestones were ahead of the Michelins.
 Now that the F2003-GA has been christened, it needs to grow.
-The Maranello team will have to work on three fronts: first of all, preparing the F2002 that will race in Australia, Malaysia the and Brazil.
+The Maranello team will have to work on three fronts: first of all, preparing the F2002 that will race in Australia, Malaysia and Brazil.
 This single-seater has no more secrets for the men of the Maranello team, however - as president Luca Montezemolo reminds us - in Formula 1, whoever stops for five days loses a year.
-In addition to having a proven, reliable and winning car, the advantage of this choice also depends on the new regulations, which reduce the time available for set-up and force one to race with the same set-up used in qualifying: the set-up of an old single-seater is simpler and quicker.
-At the same time, Ferrari will have to break in the F2003-GA and correct its youthful flaws in preparation for its debut at Imola over the Easter weekend.
-Not only that: on Sunday 20 July 2003, at Silverstone, Formula 1 will change its rules.
-A good deal of electronics will disappear (traction and start control, automatic gearbox), so an F2003-GA will have to be prepared in testing for the second part of the season and the drivers will have to train again at the starts.
-This is the timetable for the new single-seater: first kilometres at Fiorano, then it will move to Mugello, then to Imola from Monday 17 to Wednesday 19 February 2003 for a series of comparative tests with the 2002 car (the Sauber, which mounts Ferrari engines, will also be on track).The following week, from Tuesday 25 to Thursday 27 February 2003, tests in Spain side by side with the rivals.
+In addition to having a proven, reliable and winning car, the advantage of this choice also depends on the new regulations, which reduce the time available for set-up and force one to race with the same set-up used in qualifying: the set-up of an old single-seater is easier and quicker.
+At the same time, Ferrari will have to test the F2003-GA and correct its youthful flaws in preparation for its debut at Imola over the Easter weekend.
+Not only that: on Sunday, July 20, 2003, at Silverstone, Formula 1 will change its rules.
+A good deal of electronics will disappear (traction and start control, automatic gearbox), so during testing the F2003-GA will have to be prepared for the second part of the season and the drivers will have to train again for the starts.
+This is the timetable for the new single-seater: first kilometres at Fiorano, then it will move to Mugello, then to Imola from Monday 17 to Wednesday 19 February 2003 for a series of comparative tests with the 2002 car (the Sauber, which mounts Ferrari engines, will also be on track).
+The following week, from Tuesday 25 to Thursday 27 February 2003, there will be the tests in Spain side by side with the rivals.
 The F2002 will, instead, be entrusted to Barrichello on Tuesday, who will test in Valencia.

 There would be no point in building a very fast single-seater if the tyres were not up to scratch.
 Bridgestone has continued its development work in symbiosis with Ferrari, but it will be the comparison on the track that will verify the quality of the result.
 Michelin's rivals, suppliers to Williams-Bmw and McLaren-Mercedes, flaunt optimism: